Introduction

 It is important to understand certain defining terms to appreciate and understand the richness of folklife.
 We invite you to visit the Key Folklife Definitions page to develop a sound basis for your exploration of Louisiana folk culture.

-The Folklife Program manages the Division of the Arts Folklife grants and initiates projects or collaborates with other organizations to serve the folklife community in Louisiana.
-For an overview of Folklife Program services, click here.
+The Folklife Program initiates projects or collaborates with other organizations to serve the folklife community in Louisiana.
+Find an overview of Folklife Program services, here.
 The Program provides technical assistance for Planning Folklife Projects.

 The Folklife Program has archived its project files at Louisiana State University Library's Special Collections: Folklife Program Special Collection.

-Maida Owens is the director of the Louisiana Folklife Program.
-Information about her and the many other people who assisted in planning and implementing this program over the years can be found in the Credits.
+Information about the many people who assisted in planning and implementing this program over the years can be found in the Credits.

 We welcome your comments and ideas, and if you'd like to link your site to ours, we'd like that, too.
 Please go to Contact Us/Link to Us.